The Extraocular Muscles

 muscle movements

 The primary muscle that moves an eye in a given direction is known as the “agonist.”
-A muscle in the same eye that moves the eye in the same direction as the agonist is known as a “synergist,” while the muscle in the same eye that moves the eye in the opposite direction of the agonist is the “antagonist.”
+A muscle in the same eye that moves the eye in the same direction as the agonist is known as a “synergist,” while a muscle in the same eye that moves the eye in the opposite direction of the agonist is an “antagonist.”
 According to “Sherrington’s Law,” increased innervation to any agonist muscle is accompanied by a corresponding decrease in innervation to its antagonist muscle(s).

 cardinal positions of gaze

-Cardinal Positions of Gaze
+in Cardinal Positions of Gaze

-muscle innervations
+nerve innervations

 Each extraocular muscle is innervated by a specific cranial nerve (C.N.):